Church of St Mary the Virgin, Meysey Hampton

 The Church of St Mary the Virgin is a Church of England parish church in Meysey Hampton, Gloucestershire.
-It is in the Diocese of Gloucester and the archdeaconry of Cheltenham.
-It is a Grade II* listed building.
+It is in the Diocese of Gloucester and the archdeaconry of Cheltenham, and a Grade II* listed building.

 The church was built in the 13th century, possibly funded by the Knights Templar.

 History and present day

 The church was consecrated in 1269.
-It is thought to have been financed by the Knights Templar.
-The church was extended and some alterations were made to the chancel in the 14th century.
+It is thought to have been financed by the Knights Templar, of which the church was extended and some alterations were made to the chancel in the 14th century.
 It was restored in 1872–74 under the direction of the London architect James Brooks.

 The church has been a Grade II* listed building since 26 November 1958.
-The grade – the middle of three – is for "particularly important buildings of more than special interest".
+The grade – the middle of three – is for the "particularly important buildings of more than special interest."

 Architecture

 Exterior

 The church is built of rubble masonry with slate roofs.
 Most of the work is Early English, with later parts Decorated Gothic.
-According to David Verey it is "not a typical Cotswold church".
-Its plan is cruciform with a central tower; the nave and chancel are nearly the same length.
-The transepts lie to the north and south.
-There is a porch in the middle of the south wall.
+According to David Verey it is "not a typical Cotswold church"; its plan is cruciform with a central tower, and the nave and chancel are nearly the same length.
+The transepts lie to the north and south and a porch in the middle of the south wall.
 The central, square tower is of one stage and has two belfry lancet arches on each side.
 It has a crenellated parapet with gargoyles.

 The nave and transepts also have lancet windows.
 The chancel has three two-light windows to the south, trefoil-headed windows in an arched surrounds and ogee-headed windows in a square surrounds.
 The three-light east window has geometric tracery and a ballflower border.

 Interior

 Internally, the roof has five bays and has original curved bracing to the tie beams.
 The crossing has simple, matched arches.

-There lectern is Jacobean, inscribed with "Christian Jacketts, 1622".
+The lectern is Jacobean, inscribed with "Christian Jacketts, 1622".
 There is a 17th-century monument to Dr James Vaulx, with a portrait of him with his wives.
-Medieval stained glass removed from the church in the 19th century was exhibited at the Corinium Museum in Cirencester in 2006.
+Medieval stained glass, removed from the church in the 19th century, was exhibited at the Corinium Museum in Cirencester in 2006.

 Churchyard

 In the churchyard about 15 ft south of the church is a group of five 17th- and 18th-century monuments that are listed Grade II.

-By north side of the church is the war grave of a World War I gunner of the Royal Field Artillery.
+By the north side of the church is the war grave of a World War I gunner of the Royal Field Artillery.